Clicky

 Life jackets don’t go off t-shirt sizes, it’s best to try them on to see how they fit.
 This video does a great job of showing you how to pick the correct size life jacket.

-Falling off a jet ski has become less common these days as jet skis have gotten a lot bigger.
+Falling off has become less common these days as they have gotten a lot bigger.
 Though, catching a wave wrong or doing something silly can still have you fall off.
+(And accidents still do happen, here are jet ski accident stats)

-Falling off, or even starting off in the water, was a common thing for jet skis made before the early ’00s.
-Since 2002 and every decade since, jet skis have gotten more stable.
+Falling off, or even starting off in the water (Sea-Doo HX), was a common thing for models made before the early ’00s.
+Since 2002 and every decade since, have gotten more stable.

-The more people you have on the jet ski, the less stable it becomes.
+The more people you have on them, the less stable it becomes.

-The smaller the jet ski, the less stable it becomes, too.
+The smaller the watercraft, the less stable it becomes, too.

-How To Get Back On A Jet Ski From The Water?
+How To Get Back On From The Water

 1. Make sure the engine is off, yank the lanyard off if you need to.